larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Moderators may take actions when administrators do not respond to reports in a timely fashion.
-Their first action should generally be to attempt to contact and advise the relevant administratorsl.
+Their first action should generally be to attempt to contact and advise the relevant administrators.
 They should only take
 moderation actions when administrators are not responsive.
 In particular, moderators should give WG chairs every opportunity to